trilochanb/paprika/README.md

-# Pomrika
+# Paprika

-Pomrika is a lightweight pomodoro client for the shell.
+Paprika is a lightweight pomodoro client for the shell.

 ### Getting Started